Gilbert9479/BrittenAtehHW1CS1/brittenatehhw1cs1.md

 ```

 ## Ateh Story
  It's all fun and games until the homework is due.
+Well, life happens.
+Get over it.

 ## Britten Story